meonkeys/shb/pelican/website/content/news/beta.md

 Joining the beta is free (gratis) and anyone may ask to join.

-The beta book is offered under familiar, terribly restrictive, and proprietary terms suitably only for evaluation copies: *All rights reserved*.
-This is so we can perfect the book in a walled garden before it is distributed widely and openly.
-The final published book and corresponding source code will use licensing that promotes sharing and freedom (e.g. copyleft, creative commons).

 All members of the beta must follow our [rules]({filename}/pages/rules.md).

 The beta book is available in US English only.